Program Supplier Contact Information:

 No, by law, utilities are not permitted to bid.
 With regard to supply, the utility only provides default service, however, the utility will always be responsible for delivering your electricity.

-The contract term will be for 36 months.
+The current contract term will be for 40 months.
 This term selection was based on the most favorable price and was selected by Sudbury’s governing body.

 No, there is no contract to sign.
 The program is designed to be as easy as possible for participants.
 Accounts are automatically enrolled as long as they are currently receiving supply from the utility.

 Residents and small commercial accounts that are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
-They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
+They may also re-enroll in the program at a later date with no associated re-enrollment fees, but are not guaranteed the original contract rate.
 The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
 Because switching suppliers requires at least two days to process by your utility, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.

 Dynegy is the winning supplier for the program.
-They may be reached by phone Monday through Friday from at 9 AM to 8 PM EST (866) 220-5696, or via email at DESCustCare@Dynegy.com.
+They may be reached by phone Monday through Friday from at 9 AM to 5 PM EST (855) 639-8174, or via email at nesgovagg@

-For those who wish to select the Sudbury Premium 100% Local Green option, please contact the program supplier, Dynegy, directly at (866) 220-5696 Monday through Friday from 9 AM to 8 PM EST, or via email at DESCustCare@Dynegy.com.
-Please have your Eversource account information available when contacting.
+For those who wish to select the Premium 100% Local Green option, please contact the program supplier, NextEra Energy Services, directly at (855) 639-8174 Monday through Friday from 9 AM to 5 PM EST, or via email at nesgovagg@

 Yes, you can change your program option selection at any time and without penalty and continue to participate in the program.